mingy98/dhruv-logging-dashboard/README.md

 3. **Code Design** How readable and organized is the code?

 4. **Performance** What considerations were given to loading times, scaling to large numbers of concurrent requests/connections, etc.?

+## This Boilerplate is Not Perfect...

+As you read through the code you may notice that there are some design decisions that are not ideal, or features that you would expect from a more mature code base that are missing.
+Please include any thoughts on how you would improve this repo in a separate Notes.MD file (for example, tests are missing in the server).

 ## How To Submit